Alkami Technology (NASDAQ:ALKT) Rating Lowered to Sell at Zacks Investment Research

-Alkami Technology (NASDAQ:ALKT) was downgraded by Zacks Investment Research from a “hold” rating to a “sell” rating in a research report issued to clients and investors on Wednesday, Zacks.com reports.
+Zacks Investment Research lowered shares of Alkami Technology (NASDAQ:ALKT) from a hold rating to a sell rating in a research note published on Wednesday morning, Zacks.com reports.

 According to Zacks, “Alkami Technology Inc. is a cloud-based digital banking solutions provider principally for U.S.-based financial institutions.
 Alkami Technology Inc. is based in PLANO, Texas. “

-A number of other equities research analysts also recently issued reports on the stock.
-The Goldman Sachs Group initiated coverage on shares of Alkami Technology in a report on Monday, May 10th.
-They issued a “neutral” rating and a $42.00 target price for the company.
-UBS Group initiated coverage on shares of Alkami Technology in a report on Monday, May 10th.
-They issued a “buy” rating and a $50.00 target price for the company.
-Needham & Company LLC initiated coverage on shares of Alkami Technology in a report on Monday, May 10th.
-They issued a “buy” rating and a $50.00 target price for the company.
-JMP Securities started coverage on shares of Alkami Technology in a report on Monday, May 10th.
-They issued an “outperform” rating and a $50.00 target price for the company.
-Finally, started coverage on shares of Alkami Technology in a research report on Monday, May 10th.
-They set a “buy” rating and a $50.00 price target on the stock.
-One research analyst has rated the stock with a sell rating, two have issued a hold rating and six have assigned a buy rating to the company’s stock.
-Alkami Technology presently has a consensus rating of “Buy” and an average target price of $47.43.
+Several other research firms also recently commented on ALKT.
+KeyCorp started coverage on shares of Alkami Technology in a research report on Monday, May 10th.
+They issued an overweight rating and a $50.00 target price for the company.
+UBS Group started coverage on shares of Alkami Technology in a research report on Monday, May 10th.
+They issued a buy rating and a $50.00 target price for the company. began coverage on shares of Alkami Technology in a research report on Monday, May 10th.
+They issued a buy rating and a $50.00 target price for the company.
+The Goldman Sachs Group began coverage on shares of Alkami Technology in a report on Monday, May 10th.
+They set a neutral rating and a $42.00 price objective for the company.
+Finally, Needham & Company LLC began coverage on shares of Alkami Technology in a report on Monday, May 10th.
+They set a buy rating and a $50.00 price objective for the company.
+One analyst has rated the stock with a sell rating, two have assigned a hold rating and six have assigned a buy rating to the stock.
+The company currently has an average rating of Buy and a consensus target price of $47.43.

-Alkami Technology (NASDAQ:ALKT) last issued its quarterly earnings results on Wednesday, August 4th.
-The company reported ($0.12) EPS for the quarter, missing analysts’ consensus estimates of ($0.08) by ($0.04).
-The firm had revenue of $36.70 million for the quarter, compared to analyst estimates of $34.44 million.
-On average, research analysts predict that Alkami Technology will post -0.38 earnings per share for the current fiscal year.
+Alkami Technology (NASDAQ:ALKT) last posted its earnings results on Wednesday, August 4th.
+The company reported ($0.12) EPS for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.08) by ($0.04).
+The business had revenue of $36.70 million for the quarter, compared to the consensus estimate of $34.44 million.
+Equities research analysts forecast that Alkami Technology will post -0.48 earnings per share for the current year.

-In other news, Director H Eugene Lockhart sold 65,861 shares of the business’s stock in a transaction on Monday, July 12th.
+In other news, insider Stephen Bohanon sold 22,500 shares of the stock in a transaction on Monday, August 9th.
+The shares were sold at an average price of $30.47, for a total value of $685,575.00.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
+Also, Director H Eugene Lockhart sold 65,861 shares of the stock in a transaction on Monday, July 12th.
 The shares were sold at an average price of $35.54, for a total transaction of $2,340,699.94.
-The transaction was disclosed in a legal filing with the SEC, which is available through this hyperlink.
-Also, insider Stephen Bohanon sold 22,500 shares of the business’s stock in a transaction on Monday, August 9th.
-The stock was sold at an average price of $30.47, for a total transaction of $685,575.00.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders have sold 191,536 shares of company stock worth $6,185,399.
+Over the last quarter, insiders have sold 191,536 shares of company stock valued at $6,185,399.

-Several large investors have recently modified their holdings of the stock.
-BlackRock Inc. bought a new stake in shares of Alkami Technology in the second quarter worth $20,657,000.
-JPMorgan Chase & Co. bought a new stake in shares of Alkami Technology in the second quarter worth $1,433,000.
-The Manufacturers Life Insurance Company bought a new stake in shares of Alkami Technology in the second quarter worth $705,000.
-Citigroup Inc. bought a new stake in shares of Alkami Technology in the second quarter worth $636,000.
-Finally, Bank of New York Mellon Corp bought a new stake in shares of Alkami Technology in the second quarter worth $402,000.
-Institutional investors and hedge funds own 0.17% of the company’s stock.
+Hedge funds have recently made changes to their positions in the company.
+FMR LLC acquired a new position in shares of Alkami Technology in the 2nd quarter valued at $73,837,000.
+Franklin Resources Inc. acquired a new position in shares of Alkami Technology in the 2nd quarter valued at $26,515,000.
+King Luther Capital Management Corp acquired a new position in shares of Alkami Technology in the 2nd quarter valued at $4,671,000.
+General Atlantic L.P. acquired a new position in shares of Alkami Technology in the 2nd quarter valued at $668,092,000.
+Finally, Senator Investment Group LP acquired a new position in shares of Alkami Technology in the 2nd quarter valued at $14,268,000.
+Institutional investors own 0.17% of the company’s stock.

 Alkami Technology, Inc offers a cloud-based digital banking platform to serve banks and credit unions in the United States.
 The company's platform allows financial institutions to onboard and engage new users, accelerate revenues, and enhance operational efficiency, with the support of a proprietary, cloud-based, multi-tenant architecture.